 \section{Introduction}

-In recent years, there is great interest to study and probe properties of astrophysical black holes due to the direct detection of gravitational waves from close binary mergers by the LIGO and Virgo collaboration \cite{LIGO16, LIGO16a, LIGO16b, LIGO16c, LIGO16d, LIGO16e, LIGO16f}, observation of the first image of the shadow of a supermassive black hole candidate in the center of elliptic galaxy M87 by the Event Horizon Telescope collaboration \cite{EHT19a} and the study of the motion of stars and hot spots around the supermassive black hole Sagittarius A* (Sgr A* in brief) at the center of the Milky Way galaxy \cite{Ghez98ph,Ghez00ay}.
+In recent years, there has been great interest in studying and probing properties of astrophysical black holes due to the direct detection of gravitational waves from close binary mergers by the LIGO and Virgo Collaborations \cite{LIGO16, LIGO16a, LIGO16b, LIGO16c, LIGO16d, LIGO16e, LIGO16f}, observation of the first image of the shadow of a supermassive black hole candidate in the center of elliptic galaxy M87 by the Event Horizon Telescope Collaboration \cite{EHT19a} and the study of the motion of stars and hot spots around the supermassive black hole Sagittarius A* (Sgr A* for short) at the center of the Milky Way galaxy \cite{Ghez98ph,Ghez00ay}.

-However, the precision of the measurements collected thus far is still not sufficient enough to tell whether some other kinds of objects with more exotic properties may also exist in the universe.
+However, the precision of the measurements collected thus far is still not sufficient to tell whether some other kinds of objects with more exotic properties may also exist in the Universe.
 Wormholes are unquestionably among the most fascinating theoretical exotic objects that have been studied \cite{Visser95}.
-Most of the known wormhole space-times, starting from the original work by Einstein and Rosen \cite{Einstein35}, or the well known Ellis solution \cite{Ellis73} and Morris-Thorne solution \cite{Morris88b}, are spherically symmetric (see also \cite{Visser89,Poisson95,Visser03a,Lobo05us}).
-Interestingly, in recent years the possibility that the supermassive black hole candidates at the center of galaxies may be in fact such kinds of wormholes has been considered by several authors \cite{Dai19mse,Li:2014coa,Piotrovich20kae, Zhou16koy, Tripathi19trz, Bambi13jda,Bambi:2021qfo}.
+Most of the known wormhole space-times, starting with the original work by Einstein and Rosen \cite{Einstein35}, or the well known Ellis solution \cite{Ellis73} and Morris-Thorne solution \cite{Morris88b}, are spherically symmetric (see also \cite{Visser89,Poisson95,Visser03a,Lobo05us}).
+Interestingly, in recent years the possibility that the supermassive black hole candidates at the center of galaxies may in fact be such wormholes has been considered by several authors \cite{Dai19mse,Li:2014coa,Piotrovich20kae, Zhou16koy, Tripathi19trz, Bambi13jda,Bambi:2021qfo}.
 However, it is not widely known that axially symmetric wormholes exist as well \cite{Clement84,Clement83tu,Clement16s}.